rzommers/MISO/rtd/source/index.md

 cd ../../..
 ```

-In addition to every "export" statement, the following command must be repeated upon each PC reboot, if MISO needs to be used:
+In addition to every "export" statement, the following command must be repeated upon each PC reboot, when MISO is being used:

 ```
 source [path_to_motor_folder]/Dependencies/EngSketchPad/ESPenv.sh